JohnL3/design-thinking/empathy.md

 - Define
  - Having talked to other departments and found there needs we can now choose the point of view that we want to define for
+  - Use a Say Do Think Feel map

 #### Phase 2
 Find the solution